Dark Reign (comics): Ongoing titles

-Dark Reign has been used as a springboard to launch these ongoing series.
+Dark Reign was used as a springboard to launch these ongoing series.

 Agents of Atlas

 The Agents of Atlas are shown opposing Osborn's agenda by taking on the role of "super-villains".
 Their first act is to attack Fort Knox and steal the gold reserve, which Osborn planned on using to finance a secret weapons system.

 Black Panther

 Prince Namor, the Sub-Mariner, attempts to recruit T'Challa for the Cabal, a secret council of super-villains.
 Attacked by the forces of fellow Cabal member Doctor Doom, T'Challa is left comatose.
 His sister Shuri is trained as the next Panther, with the mantle passing onto her officially after T'Challa awakens from his coma and attempts to recover from his injuries.
 This then leads to Doomwar.

 Dark Avengers

 Written by Bendis, the series chronicles the aftermath of the U.S. government's disbanding of the federally sanctioned superhero team, the Avengers, and its reconstruction under Osborn's control.
 Their first mission is to save Doctor Doom and Latveria from Morgan le Fay.